Greater Manchester NH: Always Innovative

 VISIT: Millyard Museum

 Manchester has been an innovative city from its inception.
 Levi Strauss first made denim here, which he shipped to San Francisco to supply hopefuls during the Gold Rush.
+In 1958, Velcro Industries moved to Manchester and is still headquartered here.

 Nothing tells the story of Manchester better than the Millyard Museum, housed in the very complex that put The Queen City on the map.

-During the pre-Colonial period, Native Americans camped on this river for its abundance of fish, tired out from their swim upstream, at the base of the Amoskeag (“Place of Many Fish”) Falls.
+During the pre-colonial period, Native Americans camped on this river for its abundance of fish, tired out from their swim upstream, at the base of the Amoskeag (“Place of Many Fish”) Falls.

 In 1802, a canal, funded by money raised from the sale of lottery tickets, was built to harness the power of the falls.
-By the mid 1800’s the raging water powered hundreds of looms in textile mills that ran a mile along the river, like a red-brick fortress.
+By the mid-1800s the raging water powered hundreds of looms in textile mills that ran a mile along the river, like a red-brick fortress.

 Millyard Museum Manchester NH